Rent-to-Own Homes Pros and Cons: Is It Worth It?

 Renting with the intent of owning your own home typically has two options:

-1. A rent-to-own deal, also known as a lease option agreement, allows renters the opportunity to purchase a home after a specified amount of time (typically 1-3 years) while living in the property as a tenant.
+- A rent-to-own deal, also known as a lease option agreement, allows renters to purchase a home after a specified period (typically one to three years) while living in the property as tenants.
 You are not contractually committed to buying the property.

 Because it requires a signed contract and a monumental commitment, we’ll exclusively examine the pros and cons of a lease purchase agreement.